BPM Capability Framework

 As for novel capabilities, process governance must become contextual, meaning that organizations must support various processes types and contexts.
 Likewise, BPM itself needs to become contextual, meaning that BPM methods and tools must be configured in line with the process types and contexts to be supported.
 Consequently, it is crucial that organizational contexts are continuously monitored.
 Further, architectures and data will play a central role.
 Architectures must account for process dependencies as well as for inter-organizational processes and value networks.
 Data must be leveraged at design and run time for analytical and compliance checking purposes, leveraging predictive techniques wherever reasonable.
 As a final example, BPM must strive for the next level of process automation.
 Digital technologies should not only be employed for automating well-structured tasks, but also to tackle unstructured tasks together with employees and customers.

 In a nutshell: In the digital age, BPM will still deal with overseeing how corporate work is performed and with the improvement of business processes (Dumas et al. 2013).
 Nevertheless, to serve its purpose of enabling efficient and effective work in the digital age, BPM must further exploit established capabilities and explore novel ones.
-To do so, BPM must embrace six overarching themes across all capabilities: data, humans, opportunities, networks, context, and change.
+To do so, BPM must embrace six overarching themes across all capabilities: data, individuals, exploration, networks, context, and change.